-The election is made only once for each asset on an asset-by-asset basis with the consequences of the election following automatically.
-If the SBC elects to calculate the amount of the deduction under section 12E(1A)(b), that section specifies how the deduction must be calculated in the year the election is made and in the following two years of assessment.
+Through the reference in section 12E(1A) to section 11(e).

+years of assessment.
 Alternatively, if the SBC elects to calculate the amount of the deduction under section 12E(1A)(a), the amount of the deduction claimed under section 12E(1A) is determined according to the provisions of section 11(e).
 The election is binding and an SBC cannot change the election made in a subsequent year of assessment.